david-perez-g/minesweeper-python/README.md

 # minesweeper-in-python
-# A implementation of the famous game "Minesweeper" for cli made in Python
+# An implementation of the famous game "Minesweeper" made in Python